Attrition FAQs

 Q2.
 What are the time-in-grade requirements for officers?
 Can I request a time-in-grade waiver?

-The time-in-grade requirement for lieutenant commanders (O4) and below is six months.
+The time-in-grade requirement for grades O-1 through O-4 is a minimum of six months.

 For Warrant Officers, 30 days must be served in grade to retire in that grade.